tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

         <td>Mandatory</td>
     </tr>
     <tr>
-        <td>AIR-Reader-7</td>
+        <th>AIR-Reader-7</th>
         <td>
             Applications displays records with data quality flags appropriately
         </td>
         <td>
-            When certain data quality issues are present, the 'display' field is not in the API payload, in which case the Application should use 'code', and if code is not present, then 'unknown' or nothing should be displayed.
+            <b>WHEN</b> certain data quality issues are present, the 'display' field is not in the API payload, in which case the Application should use 'code', and if code is not present, then 'unknown' or nothing should be displayed.
         </td>
         <td>
-            Given my application has the appropriate permission<br>
+            <b>GIVEN</b> my application has the appropriate permission<br>
-            And my application is providing an NHI with immunisation events that contain data quality issues<br>
+            AND my application is providing an NHI with immunisation events that contain data quality issues<br>
-            When an API call is made<br>
+            <b>WHEN</b> an API call is made<br>
-            Then the application displays all events returned including fields with data quality
+            <b>THEN</b> the application displays all events returned including fields with data quality
         </td>
         <td>
             Input NHI: <b>ZKC4641</b><br>